LBellini13/Multiagent-SITL-envirornment-mapping-with-drones/README.md

 In order to achieve this, we must provide within the TF Tree all the transformations from */map* to */camera_link*, namely */map &rarr; /base_link &rarr; camera_link*.

-The scope of the **map_base_link_publ** is to provide the first transformation, from */map* to */base_link*.
+The scope of the **map_base_link_publ** node is to provide the first transformation, from */map* to */base_link*.
 This operation requires to localize the drone in the environment, meaning to find its x, y, and z coordinates and orientation.
 These information were obtained by subscribing the */vehicle_local_position* and */vehicle_attitude* topics.

 Since PX4 and ROS2 use respectively ENU (East-North-Up) and NED (North-East-Down) frame conventions, we needed to apply the corresponding conversions to publish the correct */map* to */base_link* transformation(refer to https://docs.px4.io/main/en/ros2/user_guide.html#ros-2-px4-frame-conventions).

 To provide the second transformation, from */base_link* to */camera_link* we used the **robot_state_publisher** (https://github.com/ros/robot_state_publisher/tree/humble) and **joint_state_publisher** (https://github.com/ros/joint_state_publisher/tree/ros2) ROS2 nodes: by providing the drone description through a *.urdf* file, these two nodes manage to publish all the transformations from any frame within the drone to */base_link*.

-The PX4 repository provides only the *.sdf* files of the vehicles, then we generate the *.urdf* file using the *pysdf* ROS package (https://github.com/andreasBihlmaier/pysdf).
+The PX4 repository provides only the *.sdf* files of the vehicles, then we generated the *.urdf* file using the *pysdf* ROS package (https://github.com/andreasBihlmaier/pysdf).
 The result is the *iris_depth_camera.urdf* file within the *PX4_Files* folder.

 #### **PointCloud transformer**

 Even though the TF tree was fully generated and published, the topics associated to the camera were not automatically referred to the */map* reference frame.
-Consequently, we relaized a new ROS2 node, **pointcloud_transformer**, in order to provide the correct transformation of the topic's data.
+Consequently, we realized a new ROS2 node, **pointcloud_transformer**, in order to provide the correct transformation of the topic's data.

 Further more, we integrated in this node some other functionalities to improve the final mapping result.
 In particular:
 - the ground is removed applying a filter to all data below 0.2 meters in the z direction;
-- the pointclouds are downsampled in order to speed up the transmittion of data and remove all possible delays;
+- the pointclouds are downsampled in order to speed up the transmission of data and remove all possible delays;
 - based on the attitude topic of the drones, the data obtained when the drones are moving fast and rotating is removed, to avoid any drifting in the final octomap map; with a very little angle threshold we obtained a very good and clean result.

 For all the pointcluds manipulations we used the *pcl_ros* ROS2 package (https://index.ros.org/p/pcl_ros/#humble-overview, https://docs.ros.org/en/humble/p/pcl_ros/index.html)